 An Italian Education is a charming account of Italian childhood and an absolutely phenomenal portrayal of the Italian lifestyle, all from an Englishman’s perspective.
 Tim Parks is English, but all his children were born and raised in Verona where he lives with his Italian wife.
 With the wonderful eye for characters that have brought him praise as a novelist, Parks creates a charming portrait of Italian society and walks us through his family life at home and in the countryside.

 Parks watches as his children grow up to be Italian, and writes down the most interesting differences in the family development – for example, the fact that the kids seem to have already an intuitive sense of how things work in Italy that Parks himself doesn’t have.
 It’s also really fun to read his out-take and literal translation of Italian proverbs, rhymes, and swear words.

 10.”The City of Falling Angels” by John Berendt

 The City of Falling Angels is a thrilling nonfiction book that portrays life in Venice in the years following the dramatic fire that destroyed the Fenice Opera House in 1996.
-The loss of the Fenice was a real tragedy for Venetians, and was the cause of the fire is considered negligence by some and a crime of the Mafia by others.
-Anyhow, the book is less about the investigations surrounding the accident as it is about Venice itself, its years of history, art, architecture, and more importantly about the people who inhabit the island.
-Berendt – who arrives in Venice three days after the fire – is a clever observer, and he’s able to describe people and places with just the right amount of drama and humour.
-A must-read for anyone contemplating a visit to this remarkable museum-city.
+The loss of the Fenice was a real tragedy for Venetians.
+The root cause of the fire was attributed to negligence by some and to a Mafia crime by others.
+The book is less about the investigations surrounding the accident as it is about Venice itself, its years of history, art, architecture, and more importantly the people who inhabit the island.
+Berendt – who arrives in Venice three days after the fire – is a clever observer, and he’s able to describe people and places with just the right amount of drama and humor.
+A must-read for anyone contemplating a visit to this remarkable museum city.

-Well, that’s it!
 These are our best 10 books set in Italy that will take you on a memorable journey without even leaving your couch.
-I hope you’ll enjoy them as much as I did!
+I hope you’ll enjoy them as much as we did.